W-Net-AI/LISP-CV/Readme.md

  I write a code example and documentation for each function I add to the library, so it is very well documented.
 In the lisp-cv-master/examples/examples.lisp file there are over 12,000 lines of code examples and documentation.
-If you would like to contribute a Lisp function I ask that you also write an example of how to use it.
+If you would like to contribute a Lisp function, I ask that you also write an example of how to use it.
 It doesn't have to be a large example it only has to show what the function does and give an idea how it is used in the most basic way.
 See lisp-cv-master/examples/examples.lisp for an example of the examples I already included.